Yuan is Here

 Authentic Taiwanese is the unicorn of the HK foodie scene – it’s rumoured to exist, but difficult to substantiate.
-But with the opening of Yuan is Here, on the slopes of Sai Ying Pun, this could change.
+But with the opening of Yuan is Here (which moved from Sai Ying Pun to Kennedy Town), this has changed.
 This successful street-food chain has a huge following in Taiwan.
 The exterior is true to its roots (even its address plate is designed to look like a street sign in Taipei) and looks exactly like what you might encounter in the night markets of Taiwan.